YutaIzumi/KappaMarket/README.md

 # KappaMarket
-KappaMarket
+KappaMarket is a decentralized free market application.

-I publish the web interface with the following URL.
+I publish the web interface at the following URL.
+Please install MetaMask before use this.

 https://yutaizumi.github.io/KappaMarket/html/main.html